 That’s where planning becomes important.
 Whether a startup business or one that is trying to grow, it’s important not to use a seat-of-your-pants approach.

-Look for funds before they are needed: It helps to build a relationship with key contacts at lending institutions before asking for anything, Moyer wrote.
+Look for funds before they are needed: It helps to build a relationship with key contacts at lending institutions before asking for anything, Freedman wrote.
 Being desperate for cash can negatively affect the lender’s decision.

-Know what you want to use the funds for: Banks want to know if helping a business grow is a sound investment, so before applying for a loan, it’s useful to outline what the extra cash will be used for, according to Moyer.
+Know what you want to use the funds for: Banks want to know if helping a business grow is a sound investment, so before applying for a loan, it’s useful to outline what the extra cash will be used for, according to Freedman.
 He also noted that being aware of what the money will go toward not only will help the business owner see whether the extra funding really is needed, but it also will help determine whether more money than originally was anticipated will be needed.

 Have a detailed business plan in order: To have the best chance of success in receiving a loan, a business plan should be submitted that is up to date and thorough, shows plenty of research, displays a knowledge of customers (or potential clients), has a mission and goals in place and calculates estimated sales and profit projections, according to the article.

 Ensure records are up to date: Like a business plan, accounting records give a lender a snapshot of a businesses’ financial standing at a given moment.
-According to Moyer, for a startup business, one’s own personal financial outlook should be presented.
+According to Freedman, for a startup business, one’s own personal financial outlook should be presented.